MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 ## Lab overview

 Azure Key Vault provides secure storage and management of sensitive data, such as keys, passwords, and certificates.
-Azure Key Vault includes supports for hardware security modules, as well as a range of encryption algorithms and key lengths.
-By using Azure Key Vault, you can minimize the possibility of disclosing sensitive data through source code, which is a common mistake made by developers.
-Access to Azure Key Vault requires proper authentication and authorization, supporting fine grained permissions to its content.
+Azure Key Vault includes supports for hardware security modules and a range of encryption algorithms and key lengths.
+Using Azure Key Vault can minimize the possibility of disclosing sensitive data through source code, which is a common mistake made by developers.
+Access to Azure Key Vault requires proper authentication and authorization, supporting fine-grained permissions to its content.

-In this lab, you will see how you can integrate Azure Key Vault with an Azure DevOps pipeline by using the following steps:
+In this lab, you'll see how you can integrate Azure Key Vault with an Azure Pipeline by using the following steps:

-- create an Azure Key vault to store a MySQL server password as a secret.
+- Create an Azure Key Vault to store a MySQL server password as a secret.
-- create an Azure service principal to provide access to secrets in the Azure Key vault.
+- Create an Azure service principal to provide access to secrets in the Azure Key Vault.
-- configure permissions to allow the service principal to read the secret.
+- Configure permissions to allow the service principal to read the secret.
-- configure pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.
+- Configure pipeline to retrieve the password from the Azure Key Vault and pass it on to subsequent tasks.

 ## Objectives

 After you complete this lab, you will be able to:

 - Create an Azure Active Directory (Azure AD) service principal.
-- Create an Azure key vault.
+- Create an Azure Key Vault.
-- Track pull requests through the Azure DevOps pipeline.
+- Tracks pull requests through the Azure Pipeline.

 ## Estimated timing: 40 minutes